Conorjames98/API-Check/README.md

 # API-Check

-## A simple way to check the health of an API endpoint used.
+## A simple way to check the health of an API endpoint.